joergen7/chef-cuneiform/README.md

 ## Building locally

-Vanilla Cuneiform can also be set up in a VM (see Section Building a VM with kitchen).
+This section describes how to set up Cuneiform locally without the indirection of a VM.
+If you want to try out Cuneiform in a VM first see Section Building a VM with kitchen.
-In a production environment it is, however, recommended to run the Cuneiform locally.

 To install this cookbook locally, create a directory "cookbooks", clone the cookbook into it and install the dependencies: